Foundations First Group Consulting

 A consultancy built on clinical depth and translation

 Our work sits at the intersection of three things: rigorous psychological science, practical translation into everyday language, and measurable, defensible delivery.
 We do not sell wellbeing as a feeling.
-We design programs that produce data, evidence, and outcomes you can hand to a regulator, a board, or a parent.
+We design work that produces data, evidence and outcomes you can hand to a regulator, a board or a funder.

 Clinically grounded

-Every program is designed and led by a behavioural science clinician, not built from generic wellbeing templates.
+Every program is designed and led by a behavioural science clinician, not assembled from generic wellbeing templates.

 Translated, not academic

-Complex research delivered in language workforces, children and frontline teams can actually use.
+Current research delivered in language that workforces, frontline teams, families and children can actually use.

 Built to be evidenced over time.
-If it is not working on your own data, we tell you, and you stop.
+If your own data says it is not working, we tell you, and you stop.

 Australia wide